riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 An alternative (not mutually exclusive) is to let tagging take care of everything.
 So by tagging all articles above with "effective altruism", we allow the reader to find all relevant information (but there is less structure here; it might be nice to have separate tags for each bigger nodes...).

+## The tree structure of a website

-- VN's two questions: (1) "how specific should the individual leaf node pages be"?
+VN's two questions: (1) "how specific should the individual leaf node pages be"?
 (2) "For a particular choice of leaves, how should we trade off the breadth vs depth of the tree?"
 For (2): the question is essentially, "how many intermediate levels should we have?"

 For (2):